misiektoja/instagram_monitor/docs/view-modes.md

    - Displays User Agent strings, Hour Ranges, Jitter status and more.
    - Useful for auditing your setup and verifying configuration.

-Toggle seamlessly between modes using the **'m'** key or the web dashboard toggle button.
+Switch views with the **'m'** key in the Terminal Dashboard or the view button in the Web Dashboard.